anirbanbanerjee07/Credit_Card_Fraud_Detection_System/README.md

 ---

+## 📖 Overview
+The Credit Card Fraud Detection System utilizes advanced machine learning algorithms to accurately identify fraudulent transactions, ensuring enhanced security in financial operations.
+This project features detailed documentation and robust model evaluation metrics, making it an essential tool for financial institutions and businesses in today's digital economy. 💳✨

+---

 ## About

 This repository implements a system to identify fraudulent transactions using ML techniques like Logistic Regression, Random Forest, Autoencoder, and more.
 Its goal is to minimize false positives and maximize fraud recall.
 See examples in other GitHub projects like yennhi's hands-on approach :contentReference[oaicite:1]{index=1} and shakiliitju’s structured repo layout :contentReference[oaicite:2]{index=2}.